 Open water is a body of water significantly larger than a swimming pool, offering conditions typical of a natural body of water.
 Within this definition, there are certain sites (very large aquariums and specifically-constructed environments designed for recreational diving, for example) that provide conditions typically associated with natural bodies of water, such as appropriate depths for diving, the ability to plan and experience a dive, bottom contour and composition, and water temperatures representative of the open water dive experience.

 What will I need to start diving?

-We require our students to have their own personal gear: mask, fins, snorkel, booties, and thermal protection.
+We require our students to have their own personal gear: mask, fins, snorkel, booties, thermal protection, and Educational Kit (logbook and recreational dive planner.)
 The rest of the rental gear that you will need to learn how to dive is included in the price of your open water diver class.
 This gear will include your BCD (Buoyancy Control Device,) regulator, and tanks.
-Once you have signed up for the class either online or in-store, we will e-mail you possible dates for the in-water training, and ask you to set up an appointment at the store for getting your own personal gear.
+Once you have signed up for the class either online or in-store, we will send you an e-mail with your confined water and open water dates and ask you to set up an appointment at the store for getting your own personal gear.

 Where will I do my dives?